New York Tribune Building

 The Tribune Building, on the site of two previous Tribune buildings, was announced in 1873 and completed in 1875 to designs by Richard Morris Hunt.
 It was a ten-story building when it opened, making it the second-tallest building in New York.
 Hunt's original design was not completed until 1882, when the building was extended to cover a larger lot area.
 Between 1905 and 1907, the mansard roof was removed and ten more floors were added by the architects D'Oench & Yost and L. Thouyard.
 The Tribune Building served as the Tribune's headquarters until 1922, but also housed office tenants, as well as the early classrooms of Pace University.
-It was demolished in 1966 to make room for Pace's 1 Pace Plaza building, and few remnants of the Tribune Building exist.
+It was demolished in 1966 to make room for Pace's 1 Pace Plaza building, and only a few remnants of the Tribune Building exist.

 Site

 The New York Tribune Building was at 154 Printing House Square (also known as 154 Nassau Street), at the northeast corner of Nassau and Spruce Streets in the Financial District of Manhattan.
-The site was "L" shaped, with an arm on Spruce Street running east from Nassau Street and then northward to Frankfort Street.
+The site was L-shaped, with an arm on Spruce Street running east from Nassau Street and then northward to Frankfort Street.
 When completed, it had frontage of about 90 ft on Nassau Street to the west, about 98 ft on Spruce Street to the south, and 86 ft on Frankfort Street to the north, with a depth of 167 ft between Frankfort and Spruce Streets.
 The Tribune site was formerly three separate land lots, which were combined into one lot under Tribune ownership.

 The New York World Building, headquarters for the New York World, was located one block north.
 Adjoining the building to the south was the New York Times Building and the American Tract Society Building.
 In addition, the building sat across from City Hall and the Civic Center to the west.